scottcame/docker/README.md

 * *r-keras-cuda-default:* An extension of `r-keras-cuda-base` for use in environments without a tensorflow-supported GPU (e.g., runs keras/tensorflow on the machine's CPU)
 * *r-keras-cuda-gpu:* An extension of `r-keras-cuda-base` for use in environments with a tensorflow-supported GPU and a Docker runtime that exposes the GPU in-container
 * *rstudio-keras-cuda:* An extension of `r-keras-cuda-*` (base controlled by a build arg) for adding RStudio Server
+* *data.world-mondrian-demo:* An image that demonstrates use of Mondrian OLAP to query dataset files on data.world

 Note that all of these images are maintained in Docker Hub on my [site](https://hub.docker.com/u/scottcame/).